dorshinar/blog/content/blog/continuous-integration-with-github-actions-and-puppeteer/continuous-integration-with-github-actions-and-puppeteer.md

 Puppeteer has a few configuration options that make it really awesome to write and validate tests.

-Puppeteer tests can run in a "head-full" state, i.e. run a real instance of chrome, navigate to the site being tested, and perform actions on the given page.
-This way you - the developers writing the tests can see exactly what happens in the test, what buttons are being pressed and what the resulting UI looks like.
-The opposite of "head-full" would be headless, where puppeteer does not open a chrome instance, making it ideal for CI pipelines.
+Puppeteer tests can run in a "head-full" state, i.e. open a real browser window, navigate to the site being tested, and perform actions on the given page.
+This way you - the developers writing the tests - can see exactly what happens in the test, what buttons are being pressed and what the resulting UI looks like.
+The opposite of "head-full" would be headless, where puppeteer does not open a browser window, making it ideal for CI pipelines.

 Puppeteer is quite easy to work with, but you'll be surprised with the amount of actions you can perform using an automated tool.